dustymabe/dustymabe.com/content/post/2020-01-21/post.md

           enabled = false
 ```

-We'll then use `fcct` to convert that into an Ignition config:
+We'll then use the `fcct` utility to convert that into an Ignition config:

 ```nohighlight
 [host]$ fcct -pretty -strict -input ./fcct-simple.yaml -output simple.ign